7 of the Best Canal Walks in West Yorkshire

 The Woodlesford Lock Circular

-If you fancy a quick, family-friendly canal walk in West Yorkshire, The Woodlesford Lock Circular is perfect.
-It’s only 1.8-miles long, and follows well-kept towpaths, great for kids, beginners and the elderly.
-You’ll start on Bullough Lane, right next to the lock itself, heading west towards Rothwell Country Park, The Goit lake and Fishpond Lock.
+If you’re in need of a quick, family-friendly canal walk in West Yorkshire, the Woodlesford Lock Circular is ready and waiting for you.
+It’s just 1.8-miles-long and follows well-kept towpaths, so it’s perfect for little ones, beginners and the elderly alike.
+You’ll start on Bullough Lane, right next to the lock itself, heading west towards Rothwell Country Park, The Goit lake and Fishpond Lock – any of these are great for a mid-walk break to appreciate the views.
 Next, you’ll cross over to the other side of the Aire and Calder Navigation to join the towpath that will take you right back to the start at Woodlesford Lock.

 The Woodlesford Lock Circular starts at Woodlesford Lock, Swillington, West Yorkshire, LS26 8PJ.
 Check out the route.